robertmaynard/Sandbox/README.md

 2. Use static inline functions
 3. Use force_inline compiler directives
 ```

+## ThrustFixStatelessResourceWarnings ##
+Show what is causing the issue the was reported at https://github.com/thrust/thrust/issues/972 .
+We also document attempted work-around and how the cause runtime failures.

 ## TypedefConverter ##
 A python script that converts typedef over the new C++11 using syntax.
 Was